 So Canada's former answer to the White House is now under the banner of Parks Canada, and, unlike 24 Sussex, is open to public tours.
 335 Laurier Avenue East at Chapel Street, in the Sandy Hill district.
 Number 5 bus from downtown.

 The Canadian War Museum tells Canada's military story from the French and Indian War of 1756-63 to the present.
 Needless to say, with the Centennial of World War I (1914-18) being in progress, the museum is focusing on that conflict, which was central to establishing Canada's identity on the world stage.
 (Prime Minister Borden's lobbying of the British government led to the first separate Canadian Army, instead of having Canadian units assigned to British units, as had been the case through the Boer War.)
+A display honoring the 200th Anniversary of the War of 1812 (1812-15), which did so much to establish Canada's identity, may also still be in place, although scaled down since 2015.
 1 Vimy Place at Booth Street, down Wellington Street, west of Parliament Hill.
 Several bus lines go there from downtown.